 From the valley between Beinn Nan Eachan and Creag Na Caillich, the trail steadily descends between the two mountains, or Munro Tops, to be more accurate.
 Ahead, you’ll be re-greeted by views of Loch Tay.
 Although, you’re likely to be a little distracted by the boggy ground in this section of the trail.
 GPS is a good addition at this point on the Tarmachan Ridge walk as the path can drop in and out a little, although nothing too tricky to deal with.

 Eventually, you’ll join up with a wider track.
 This is the one I mentioned earlier as the return route.
 Follow this back to the turn-off for the small trail back to Ben Lawers Car Park.

 - Meall Nan Tarmachan Out & Back: if you simply want to ‘bag Munros’, or the weather is not good, then you might opt to hike to Meall Nan Tarmachan as an out and back.
 You’ll get to enjoy the incredible views of Lochan Na Lairige with the Ben Lawers Dam, as well as the massive Loch Tay.
 However, if the weather is fine, you’ll be missing out on the exhilarating Tarmachan Ridge walk, which was our favourite part.
 You can find the link to a GPS map here.

 - Meall Garbh Side Trail Descent: at Meall Garbh, there is a faint off-shoot trail that heads to the left, off the mountainside.
 The trail joins the usual return track at the base.
 Although, if you choose to leave the walk here, you wouldn’t be covering the full Tarmachan Ridge.
-But, it’s a great option to experience some of the ridge if you’re a little short on time or have more hikes to fit into the day – something Dan and I are usually guilty of, which is why we love to speed hike.
+But, it’s a great option to experience some of the ridge if you’re a little short on time or have more hikes to fit into the day.

 How To Get To Meall Nan Tarmachan